Faster Game Solving via Predictive Blackwell Approachability: Connecting Regret Matching and Mirror Descent: Conclusions and Future Research

 \section{Conclusions and Future Research}

-We introduced the notion of \emph{predictive} Blackwell approachability.
-To develop algorithms for this setting, we extended \citet{Abernethy11:Blackwell}'s reduction of Blackwell approachability to regret minimization beyond the compact setting.
-We then showed that predictive (and non-predictive) FTRL and OMD can be applied to this unbounded setting.
+We extended \citet{Abernethy11:Blackwell}'s reduction of Blackwell approachability to regret minimization beyond the compact setting.
 This extended reduction allowed us to show that FTRL applied to the decision of which halfspace to force in Blackwell approachability is equivalent to the regret matching algorithm.
-Surprisingly, OMD applied to the same problem turned out to be equivalent to \rmp, which is vastly faster than RM in practice.
+OMD applied to the same problem turned out to be equivalent to \rmp.
 Then, we showed that the predictive variants of FTRL and OMD yield predictive algorithms for Blackwell approachability, as well as predictive variants of RM and \rmp.
 Combining \prmp{} with CFR, we introduced the \pcfrp{} algorithm for solving EFGs.
 Experiments across many common benchmark games showed that \pcfrp{} outperforms the prior state-of-the-art algorithms on non-poker games by orders of magnitude.

 This work also opens future directions.
 Can \prmp{} guarantee $T^{-1}$ convergence on matrix games like optimistic FTRL and OMD, or do the less stable updates prevent that?
 Can one develop a predictive variant of DCFR, which is faster on poker domains?
 Can one combine DCFR and \pcfrp, so DCFR would be faster initially but \pcfrp{} would overtake?
 If the cross-over point could be approximated, this might yield a best-of-both-worlds algorithm.